fedimint/fedimint.org/docs/GettingStarted/01-Why-Fedimint.md

 ## Financial Privacy

-Fedimint uses [Chaumain eCash notes and blinded signatures](/docs/CommonTerms/Blind%20Signatures) to achieve privacy for federation members.
+Fedimint uses [Chaumian eCash notes and blinded signatures](/docs/CommonTerms/Blind%20Signatures) to achieve privacy for federation members.
 Federation guardians cannot correlate inputs and outputs of federation members' transactions, and cannot see the holdings of any individual federation member.

 <div style={{textAlign: 'center'}}>